-Online registrations are available now.
+Online registrations will be available from Thursday 19 July.
 Entrants will also be able to register in person at the Event Registration Centre, open on Saturday from 9am – 4pm and Sunday from 6.30am.
 This will be located at Brazilian Fields, Centennial Park.

 What time does each race start?

 5km and 10km both start at 9:00am.
 The 2km event will start at 10:30am.

 When should I arrive on event morning?

 We suggest that you arrive 45 mins prior to your event start to ensure you're familier with the course.

 Who can enter the event?